otrv4/otrv4/architecture-decisions/012-otrv3-compatible-mode.md

 ### Context

-ADR #010 defines the need for specifying alternative modes for the OTR protocol version 4.
+ADR#010 defines the need for specifying alternative modes for the OTR protocol version 4.

-This document outlines the implications of having a "OTRv3 compatible" mode to the spec as per revision 585ba0dfcecf6abc0d30ba0ff0524bce3795110a.
+One of this modes is the 'OTRv3-compatible' mode: a mode with backwards compatibility with OTRv3.
+It knows how to handle plaintext messages, including query messages and whitespace tags.

-When thinking about the consequences, we had the following scenarios in mind:
+This mode might work on this kind of application and scenario:

 #### Pidgin (a OTRv3-compatible plugin)